ufz/ogs/web/content/docs/userguide/blocks/meshes.md

 ## Axial symmetry

-Additionally it can be specified, that provided mesh is axially symmetric:
+Additionally it can be specified, that the provided mesh should be axially symmetric:

 ```xml
   <mesh axially_symmetric="true">